-24 Side Hustles That Could Potentially Replace Your Job (And How To Get Started)
+24 Awe-Inspiring Side Hustles That Could Replace Your Job

 Ask my team at Miss Millennia, and they will tell you that my motto is that everyone is an expert at something.
 We learn and grow, and we develop differently.
 We pursue different interests and passions, and people always want to learn a skill set you’ve already established.

 Why not teach them?
 Did you start a blog?
 Take lessons in photography?
 Or do you consider yourself an expert when it comes to job hunting?

-Figure out what you know that you can teach others and create a course on Udemy.
+Determine what you know that you can teach others and create a course on Udemy.

 The best part of this side hustle?
-You do the work ONCE and get paid for whoever takes your course repeatedly—wondering if you have what it takes to create a system?
+You do the work ONCE and get paid for whoever takes your course repeatedly.
+Are you wondering if you have what it takes to create a system?
 If you’ve ever developed a PowerPoint presentation, you can create a course on Udemy.

 Check out the resources below to learn more.